byterubpay/byterub-site/_posts/2019-01-28-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-28.md

 **\<sarang>**	So I like the idea of shooting for a ring member ratio matching the chain
 **\<sarang>**	and this weighted approach should do that for us
 **\<sarang>**	to be confirmed by sanity-check sims!
-**\<suraeNoether>**	okay, so the output selection method proposed by moneromooo is actually a really clever way of computing expectations, and as a consequence, gives us a better output selection method. we should glance through the code, but i'm happy with that
+**\<suraeNoether>**	okay, so the output selection method proposed by byterubmooo is actually a really clever way of computing expectations, and as a consequence, gives us a better output selection method. we should glance through the code, but i'm happy with that
 **\<suraeNoether>**	FPGA/ASIC stuff
 **\<sarang>**	Neat
 **\<suraeNoether>**	let's move along
 **\<suraeNoether>**	i hear some nonce distributions are non-uniform
 **\<sarang>**	and they recently changed as of the new year-ish
 **\<suraeNoether>**	fun
-**\<suraeNoether>**	so, i'm not really prepared to talk about monero POW and asic-resistance right now, tbqh
+**\<suraeNoether>**	so, i'm not really prepared to talk about byterub POW and asic-resistance right now, tbqh
 **\<suraeNoether>**	i happened upon some reading this weekend on sponge constructions, so i'm currently on the path toward learning more about hash functions and pseudorandom functions
 **\<suraeNoether>**	but i don't have any thoughts i want to make public right now
 **\<suraeNoether>**	sarang?